maxbiostat/maxbiostat/README.md

 ### News
 - [StanConnect 2021: Biomedical statistics](https://mc-stan.org/events/stanconnect_Biomedical/) just happened.
 Check out the [repo](https://github.com/maxbiostat/StanConnect2021_Biostatistics) with the talks/notebooks and other materials;
 - My [paper](https://onlinelibrary.wiley.com/doi/10.1002/sim.9124) with [Joe Ibrahim](https://sph.unc.edu/adv_profile/joseph-g-ibrahim-phd/) on the normalised power prior is out in _Statistics in Medicine_.
+- [Guido Moreira](https://github.com/GuidoAMoreira) and I have just ArXived a paper on [adaptive truncation of infinite series](https://arxiv.org/abs/2202.06121) with applications to Statistics.
+It comes with a powerful R package, [**sumR**](https://github.com/GuidoAMoreira/sumR).
+Check it out!